Top 10 Best Fighters of All Time

 Chuck would bum-rush any of the competitors and throw off any kind of martial arts defense.

-22 Royce Gracie
+24. Royce Gracie

 Royce may not be the most talented of the Gracies, but in my opinion, he is the one that deserves to be on this list because he doesn't give up.
 His talents are world-class, don't get me wrong.
-But it's his perseverance and ability to keep fighting even when things aren't going his way that makes him into a formidable warrior.
+But it's his perseverance and ability to keep fighting even when things aren't going his way that makes him a formidable warrior.
 Raw talent means nothing without it.
 Great fighter.

 This man is an incredible human being, let alone fighter.
 I've met him once and watched a number of his fights.
 He would dominate anyone on here!
 Hands down!
 There's a reason there are Chuck Norris jokes and not Royce Gracie jokes.
 Everyone knows he is no damn joke!

-Woah, Pacman should be at the top of the list!
-Number one, I mean.
-He is our national hero from the year of his birth until today.
-We Filipinos love him so much that we gave him a lot of jobs to do.
 He is a boxer, a promoter, a congressman/statesman, a cornerstone in his family's home, a supplier of goods in General Santos City, a former vendor of peanuts, a devoutly religious guy, a loyal person, a wealthy individual, an honest human, a man with strong passions, a persevering Filipino, and a nice guy to have a match with.
 Woohoo!
 Pacquiao #1!
 Hail to you.
 Idol!

-He should be number 2, with his idol Bruce Lee in number 1.
-He idolized Bruce Lee and, without a doubt, he is the GOAT of boxing.
-Beating young, undefeated champions at age 41 is really ridiculous to imagine - an old guy beating young bloods.
+Beating young, undefeated champions at age 41 is really ridiculous to imagine.
+An older guy beating young bloods.
 Manny is the true definition of GOAT: an 8-division world champion.

 8Load More